tessajwu/Tessa_Portfolio/README.md

 ---

 # Introduction
 This Portfolio is a compilation of all of my analytical projects (data science and business analytics) that I have done for academic and self-learning purposes.
 It also contains my techincal proficiencies as well as an about me page.
-It is updated on the regular basis.

 # Core Competencies
 **Methodologies:** Object-Oriented Programming, Machine Learning, Deep Learning, Statistics, Big Data Analytics, Business Analytics, NLP